No Tags Found!

 From India, Faridabad

-The Company policy will take care of the remaining, It is mandatory that every company should go by Law but it should also keep the company policies in mind.
+From my limited knowledge, I believe the standing order deals with only ideal situations that occur in all industries/sectors.
+The company policy will take care of the rest.
+It is mandatory for every company to abide by the law, but it should also consider the company policies.

-Based on the above details I personally feel we can terminate any employee who comes under the Misconduct of Company policies and Standing order of law.
+Based on the above details, I personally believe that we can terminate any employee who violates the company policies or the standing order of the law.

 99942 75566